bagder/uncurled/project/we.md

-# The project is we, not "I" nor "you"
+# The project is "we"

+not "I" nor "you".

 **How** you communicate in and about Open Source projects is important and well greatly affect how you and your work is perceived.
 Clear communication